fastplotlib/fastplotlib/GOVERNANCE.md

 ### Advisory Committee

-The advisory committee hold a significant stake in fastplotlib as determined by the **Maintainers**.
-The responsibilities of the **Advisory Committee** are to 1) attend a yearly roadmap meeting, 2) be available for conflict resolution.
+The Advisory Committee hold a significant stake in fastplotlib as determined by the **Maintainers**.
+The responsibilities of the **Advisory Committee** are to 1) attend a yearly Roadmap meeting, 2) be available for conflict resolution.

 1. Eric Thomson
 1. Guillaume Viejo